spotify/confidence-resolver-rust/README.md

 This repository implements **binary provenance** for the WASM binary embedded in provider packages.
 All releases include:
 - Cryptographically attested WASM binaries (via GitHub attestations)
 - SHA-256 checksums published to GitHub releases
-- Reproducible builds using pinned toolchains and Docker
+- Deterministic builds using pinned toolchains and Docker

 See [SECURITY.md](SECURITY.md) for verification instructions and detailed security policies.